Olga-Ivasenko/Terminal-commands/README.md

 - tail & grep combinations:
 ***same***
-	- looking for patterned words only with no caps sensitivity:
+a) looking for patterned words only with no caps sensitivity:
 ```bash
 tail -f filename.txt | grep -i "who"
 ```